-One merely needs t look at the alarming and increasing rate of inductions and caesarean sections to understand this idea.
+One merely needs to look at the alarming and increasing rate of inductions and caesarean sections to understand this idea.

-Think of the things you are concerned about and ask “What do you do IF such and such happens.”
+Think of the things you are concerned about and ask “What do you do IF such and such happens?”
+Get specific answers.

-Based on Doctor Ginsburg’s training and experience, here are some things to ask of any birth doctor or midwife.
-(She can also offer referrals.)
+Based on Dr. Ginsburg’s training and experience, here are some things to ask of any birth doctor or midwife.

 - Ask what their “induction rate” is.
 The induction rate is how often the doctor uses drugs to push a woman into labor because the doctor decides the labor has not happened soon enough.
 The less often the doctor does it, the better.
 Labor induced by drugs is more intense and difficult for the mother, and because of this often leads to the need for other medical interventions because the body is not completely in its own rhythm.
 These interventions seem to demand more intervention, more technology, making birth more and more complicated, and caesarean-section (c-section) more likely.

 - Ask the doctor what his/her c-section rate is.
 The lower the better here.
 Compare it to the rates of midwives you interview.
 You want to avoid c-sections if at all possible.

 - What are their indications for induction?
 “Indications” are rules they use to guide their choices.
 Not all doctors use the same rules.

 - How do they handle babies that are overdue?
 How many weeks do they consider “overdue”?
 This varies, and some doctors may start counting from an earlier point.
 If they deem a baby is overdue (which can vary doctor to doctor), doctors usually induce labor contractions quickly and powerfully with a drug called pitocin.
 Natural doctors (and midwives) usually start with particular foods or gentle herbs to nudge the body into stronger labor and contractions instead of using drugs.
 These often work well.